 Joylene Reid Napangardi is a Pintupi woman from Tjukurla Community in Western Australia.

 Coming from an artistic lineage, Joylene's parents are Walangkura Napurrula and Kalara Tjapangarti.
-After growing up at the Ikuntji settlement of Haasts Bluff, in 1981 she returned from the community to Tjukurla, eventually settling there some yaers later, after moving between Tjukurla and Kintore.
+After growing up at the Ikuntji settlement of Haasts Bluff, in 1981 Joylene returned from the community to Tjukurla, eventually settling there some years later, after moving between Tjukurla and Kintore.

 Selected Group Exhibitions

 2020 60 by 60 - Small Paintings, Japingka Gallery, Perth